Terry Nichols

-Terry Lynn Nichols (born April 1, 1955) is an American domestic terrorist who was convicted of being an accomplice in the Oklahoma City bombing.
-Prior to his incarceration, he held a variety of short-term jobs, working as a farmer, grain elevator manager, real estate salesman, and ranch hand.
-He met his future co-conspirator, Timothy McVeigh, during a brief stint in the U.S. Army, which ended in 1989 when he requested a hardship discharge after less than one year of service.
+Terry Lynn Nichols (born April 1, 1955) is an American domestic terrorist who was convicted for conspiring with Timothy McVeigh in the Oklahoma City bombing plot.

+Nichols was born in Lapeer, Michigan.
+He held a variety of short-term jobs, working as a farmer, grain elevator manager, real estate salesman, and ranch hand.
+He met Timothy McVeigh during a brief stint in the U.S. Army, which ended in 1989 when he requested a hardship discharge after less than one year of service.
 In 1994 and 1995, he conspired with McVeigh in the planning and preparation of the truck bombing of the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma, on April 19, 1995.
 The bombing killed 168 people.

 In a federal trial in 1997, Nichols was convicted of conspiracy to use a weapon of mass destruction and eight counts of involuntary manslaughter for killing federal law enforcement personnel.
 He was sentenced to life imprisonment without the possibility of parole after the jury deadlocked on the death penalty.
 He was also tried in Oklahoma on state charges of murder in connection with the bombing.
 In 2004, he was convicted of 161 counts of first degree murder, including one count of fetal homicide, first-degree arson, and conspiracy.

 As in the federal trial, the state jury deadlocked on imposing the death penalty.
-He was sentenced to 161 consecutive life terms without the possibility of parole, and is incarcerated at ADX Florence, a super maximum security prison near Florence, Colorado.
+In the longest prison sentence ever given to an individual, Nichols was sentenced to 161 consecutive life terms without the possibility of parole, and is incarcerated at ADX Florence, a super maximum security prison near Florence, Colorado.
 He shared a cell block that is commonly referred to as "Bomber's Row" with Ramzi Yousef and Eric Rudolph, as well as Ted Kaczynski until his transfer in 2021.

-Early years
+Early life

 Nichols was born in Lapeer, Michigan.
 He was raised on a farm, the third of four children of Joyce and Robert Nichols.
 Growing up, he helped his parents on the farm, learning to operate and maintain the equipment.
 According to the Denver Post, he also cared for injured birds and animals.

 Adulthood

 Nichols attended Lapeer High School where he took elective classes in crafts and business law.
 Throughout school, friends characterized him as shy.
 While in high school he played junior varsity football, wrestled, and was a member of the ski club.
-His brother James, who self-published a 400-page book about the bombing, has stated that Terry was good at artwork and book smart.
+His brother James, who self-published a 400-page book about the bombing, has stated that Terry was book smart and good at artwork.
 He graduated from high school in 1973 with a 3.6 grade point average, with ambitions of becoming a physician.